wmbusmeters/wmbusmeters/README.md

 (can be suffixed with :<mode> to specify which mode you expect the meter to use when transmitting)
 <meter_id> an 8 digit mbus id, usually printed on the meter
 <meter_key> an encryption key unique for the meter
-    if the meter uses no encryption, then supply ""
+    if the meter uses no encryption, then supply NOKEY

 Supported wmbus dongles:
 IMST 871a